soulflyer/image-lib/README.md

 # image-lib

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to retrieve data about images and keywords from a mongo database.

 ## Usage

-FIXME
+:require [image-lib.core :refer :all]

 ## License

-Copyright © 2015 FIXME
+Copyright Iain Wood © 2015

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0